 Land consults and trains in the areas of couples and family therapy, spirituality and clinical practice, and HIV/AIDS.
 Formerly chair of the Mental Health concentration in the Master of Social Work program, she continues to teach advanced clinical practice courses and elective classes in couples therapy, spirituality, religion, and faith in clinical practice, as well as Explanatory Theories of Human Behavior and Theories and Practice with Small Systems in the doctoral program.

 Outside of the school, Land is senior editor of the Journal of HIV/AIDS and Social Services.
 She is also president of the Society for Spirituality and Social Work, an international organization that disseminates information on methods of sensitizing faculty, students and practitioners to the spiritual and religious needs of clients seeking services.
-Her forthcoming book is titled Spirituality, Religion, and Faith in Psychotherapy: Evidence-based Expressive Methods for Brain, Body, and Mind.
+Her latest book is titled Spirituality, Religion, and Faith in Psychotherapy: Evidence-Based Expressive Methods for Mind, Brain, and Body.
 Her current research interests include developing a treatment framework for recovery from moral injury due to trauma, and advancing sacred-sensitive treatment for special populations.

 When a student suggested in the mid-1980s that the USC School of Social Work do more about the HIV crisis in Los Angeles, Dr. Helen Land decided to take action.
 She began collecting articles, volunteering at AIDS Project Los Angeles, and running support groups for gay men who were caring for friends, partners and family members with AIDS.
 Soon, Land realized her new work with HIV/AIDS fit perfectly with her research on the ways in which culture and gender factors, stress, role strain, coping and spirituality interact to affect physical and mental well-being in vulnerable populations.